 Stripping Voltammetry1

-If the species is reduced prior to the method, and oxidised as it is released, it may be referred to as anodic stripping voltammetry.
-Alternatively, if it is reduced then oxidised, it is cathodic stripping voltammetry.
-Some species adsorb on the electrode, without requiring electrolysis, and this is referred to as adsorptive stripping voltammetry.
-(Note: because the diffusion characteristics of the electrodes change due to the absorbed species, the equations used for previous methods do not fully apply.)
+If the species is reduced prior to the method, and oxidized as it is released, it may be referred to as anodic stripping voltammetry.
+Alternatively, if it is oxidized before analysis and reduced during analysis, it is referred to as cathodic stripping voltammetry.
+Some species adsorbs on the electrode, without requiring electrolysis, and this is referred to as adsorptive stripping voltammetry.

 Ultramicroelectrodes1

-Ultramicroelectrodes have the advantage of being able to operate at much shorter timescales than standard electrodes.
-This is because the electrodes take time to respond when the applied potential is changed.
+Ultramicroelectrodes have the advantage of being able to operate within much shorter timescales than standard electrodes.
+This is because the standard electrodes take time to respond when the applied potential is changed.
 The potential of the electrode approaches the applied potential, via a decay with time constant of the "cell time constant".
 It takes approximately 5 cell time constants to reach the desired potential.
-The cell time constant is minimised by reducing the electrode size.
-In addition to allowing measuring at shorter time scales in pulse voltametric methods, faster scan rates are also possible in cyclic voltammetry.
+This cell time constant reduces with electrode size.
+Faster scan rates are also possible in cyclic voltammetry using ultramicroelectrodes.

-In addition, the treatment of diffusion is usually simplified, and the range of frequencies which can be studied is large.
+In addition, diffusion in EIS is usually simplified, and the range of frequencies which can be studied is large.
 What is measured is the impedance (i.e. the effective resistance and capacitance at the frequency used) of the cell at various frequencies.
-In electrode impedance spectroscopy, both oxidised and reduced forms of the redox couple must be present.
-The potential to which the oscillation is applied is the equilibrium potential.

-The value which this method is interested in is the "faradic impedance" i.e. the impedance from the oxidation and reduction at the electrode surface.
-The faradic impedance must be separated from the impedance corresponding to the solution resistance, and the electrode charging.
-The faradic impedance can be obtained by subtracting the impedance with no electroactive species present.
-However, the faradic impedance is more commonly obtained from variation in capacitance and resistance with oscillator frequency.1
+This method outputs "faradaic impedance" i.e. the impedance from the oxidation and reduction at the electrode surface.
+The faradaic impedance must be separated from the impedance corresponding to the solution resistance, and the electrode charging.
+As with other voltammetry techniques, the faradaic impedance can be obtained by subtracting the impedance measured with no electroactive species present.
+However, the faradaic impedance can also be found by fitting the impedance spectrum to an equivalent circuit model.

 Alternating Current Polarography1

-An AC current can be combined with a pulse in voltage as in pulse voltametric methods.
+An AC current can be combined with a pulsed voltage like those used in pulse voltametric methods.
 In such a method, the alternating current occurs at a much faster rate (usually oscillating at the rate 101–105 Hz) than the pulse, and to a much lower magnitude.
 Between pulses, the diffusion layer is renewed, either stirring or by a mercury drop dropping.
-The method works by the pulse setting up the ratio of oxidised and reduced compounds desired, and the AC pulse measuring them.
-As such, it is common to set up the system with only one of the oxidised or reduced forms.
+The method works by the pulse setting up the ratio of oxidized and reduced compounds desired, and the AC pulse measuring them.
+As such, it is common to set up the system with only one of the oxidized or reduced forms.

 Alternating Current Voltammetry1